At the end of each month, I report on the progress of my New Year’s resolutions (or lack thereof).

 11. Submit one or more short stories to at least three publishing outlets.

 None submitted in 2020.

 12. Select two behaviors that I am opposed to and adopt them for one week, then write about my experiences on the blog.

-I’m going to read 50 Shades of Gray.
+I started listening to the audiobook version of 50 Shades of Gray in November.
 I’ve always assumed that it’s a terrible book, but at a recent party, I listened to friends disparage this book (despite having never read it), which automatically made me want to defend the book based upon its commercial success and their hints of literary elitism.

 13. Increase my newsletter subscriber base to 5,000.